darekkay/config-files/intellij-idea/README.md

 Open recent tab on closing another tab
   - ☑ Editor → General → Editor Tabs → When closing active editor: Activate most recently opened tab

+Open "go to" targets in a new tab
+  - ☐ Open declaration source in the same tab

 Exclude some packages and classes from auto import/completion
   - Editor → General → Auto Import → Exclude from Import and Completion